akononovicius/physRisk-content-repository/articles/2013/lots-of-activities-during-the-summer-of-2013.md

 "[40th Lithuanian national physics conference](http://www.lnfk.ff.vu.lt/)" will be held.
-During this conference we will present an oral presentation ("Mikroskopinis ir makroskopinis sudėtingų sistemų modeliavimas" by Aleksejus Kononovičius and Vygintas Gontis) and also a poster presentation ("Levio triukšmo veikiamų netiesinių sistemų savybių tyrimas" by Rytis Kazakevičius, Julius Ruseckas and Bronislovas Kaulakys).
+During this conference we will present an oral presentation ("Mikroskopinis ir makroskopinis sudėtingų sistemų modeliavimas" by Aleksejus Kononovicius and Vygintas Gontis) and also a poster presentation ("Levio triukšmo veikiamų netiesinių sistemų savybių tyrimas" by Rytis Kazakevičius, Julius Ruseckas and Bronislovas Kaulakys).
 All of the presentations will